Frequently Asked Questions

 Q: Do I need to book in advance?

-A: For weekly classes it is not necessary to book in advance.
+A: Currently space at in-person classes is limited due to social distancing requirements so booking is needed.
 However, for our day courses & meditation retreats you are required to book in advance.

 Q: How much are classes?